-1.4.5 Marine ecological inspections
+1.4.5.
+Marine ecological inspections

-Inspections of the marine low tide biota around the vicinity of the discharge pipe were undertaken after both the indoor and outdoor pools were emptied to assess compliance with condition 3(d) of the discharge permit.
+Inspections of the marine low tide biota around the vicinity of the discharge pipe were undertaken after a backwash discharge and the emptying of the outdoor pool, to assess compliance with condition 6(d) of the discharge permit.